YuehWenn/HSR-Fix/GameStarter/README.md

 Note: If you do not use HSRStarter.exe to start your game,ACE will delete your d3d11.dll.

+Note: Don't put any extra .exe file in your game's directory!
 # Troubleshoots
 If you missing ucrtbased.dll and vcruntime140d.dll,you need to get them in dll folder,and put them with your HSRStarter.exe